MultiJoin for Microsoft Teams

 - Known limitations

 MultiJoin is an interoperability feature that, when configured, lights up the green join button on StarLeaf room systems invited to third-party meetings.
-When a user schedules a meeting from a third-party platform, they can add a StarLeaf room system from their room resources to the location field of the meeting invite.
+When a user schedules a meeting using a third-party platform, they can add a StarLeaf room system from their room resources to the location field of the meeting invite.

 When a user schedules a meeting in MS Teams, they can add a StarLeaf room system from their room resources to the location field of the meeting invite.